HungMaiHoang/IT008/Project_MusicApp/README.md

 **Code of conducting**: [Code of conducting](https://github.com/HungMaiHoang/IT008/blob/main/Code%20of%20conducting)

 Thank you for choosing Visic!
-We hope you enjoy the ultimate media experience with our app.
+We hope you enjoy the app.

 **License**:
 [MIT](https://github.com/HungMaiHoang/IT008/blob/main/LICENSE) © 2023,[Visic]